Fontainebleau Las Vegas: Prospective buyers and Icahn ownership: 2009–2015

-A large crane, used for constructing the hotel tower, was eventually dismantled in May 2014.
+A large crane, used for constructing the hotel tower, was dismantled in May 2014.
 The crane, like the unfinished resort, was considered an eyesore and a reminder of the Great Recession.
-Rusted, lower-floor portions of the unfinished resort were located along the sidewalk on Las Vegas Boulevard, presenting a poor appearance for the area.
-In 2015, Icahn agreed to county requests for an exterior upgrade, which would help improve the project's appearance.
-A cosmetic wrap, consisting of fabric and paint, would cover the unfinished portions, similar to the stalled St. Regis tower, also on the Las Vegas Strip.
-The blue-and-white wrap was eventually added in 2017.
+Rusted, lower-floor portions, located along the sidewalk on Las Vegas Boulevard, also presented a poor appearance for the area.
+In 2015, Icahn agreed to county requests for an exterior upgrade in the form of a cosmetic wrap.
+At the end of the year, he also listed the Fontainebleau for sale at an asking price of $650 million.